Saml1211/Project-QuickNav/README.md

 ## Contribution & Feedback

 This project is actively stabilized and tested.
 Issues, feedback, and contributions are welcome – especially regarding cross-platform improvements, packaging, and advanced integrations.

+> When contributing to or extending the AHK integration tests, see the "Integration Testing" section for test structure and requirements.
+Contributions of new edge cases, error scenarios, or improved utilities are welcome.

 ---